congto/Graylog-1/README.md

   - `~/install_graylog.sh`

 ## Contact
-Feel free to contact me by mail or Github if you any issues or suggestions.
+Feel free to contact me by mail or Github if you have any issues or suggestions.